alexander-stant/Google-Data-Analytics-Case-Study/README.md

 In order to combine all twelve data tables from the last twelve months, BigQuery is used since there are over a total of 6.6 million rows.
 ### Data Combining
 [Data Combining SQL Query](https://github.com/alexander-stant/Google-Data-Analytics-Case-Study/blob/main/Data%20Combining.sql)
+The dataset '2023_2024_TripData was created, and the 12 cvs files from August 2023 to July 2024 were added.
+The code above was used to create a combined dataset containing 6,615,324 rows
+### Data Exploration
+[Data Exploration SQL Query](